 Hungarian and German are my mother tongues.
 My English was proven safe for international business contracts.
 I learned French in school for four years and I engaged with Finnish for a little bit.
 I have a high affinity to languages.

 I am an optimistic nihilist.
 The YouTube channel "Kurzgesagt - In a Nutshell" produced an appealing short film which explains it nicely.
 Summarized in one sentence: I do not believe in anything and consider human existence totally senseless beyond the purpose every individual is completely free to choose.
 While my purpose revolves around family I see a lot of other joyful things in life, too.

-As a proud patron on Patreon I financially support open-source software projects and creators, including elementary OS.
+As a proud patron on Patreon I financially support open-source software projects and creators.
 I think it is important to understand that nothing in life comes for free.
 Somebody always pays in some way for what too many people take for granted.
 It is not just about appreciation but also about contributing to the perhaps most essential resource: time.
 Many projects would benefit vastly, if only one percent of their users would donate one Euro a month.
 Maintainers could earn a competitive salary while working on their projects full time.
 Unfortunately such awareness never really thrived.

 Heir of History

 Being a genealogist, my grandfather handed on his work of decades: Five books with several thousand pages about the history of our family.
 From Lorraine in France to the Banat in today's Serbia, across the centuries.